|Buying a Mobile Home

 Note: This pamphlet is available online only.

 First and foremost, shop around.
 Buy your home from a reputable dealer.
 Mobile homes fall under the definition of motor vehicles in Florida, whose sales are regulated by the state of Florida.
-Ask that dealer for names and addresses of prior customers and contact these people.
+Ask the dealer for names and addresses of prior customers, and contact these people.
 Buying from a dealer who will honor the guarantee cannot be overemphasized.

 Make sure the model you plan to buy was built to perform in the area in which you wish to live.
 There are different specifications for different parts of the country.